5 Tips on How to Attain IT Resilience

 1. Gain a clear view of your entire IT environment

 With so many moving parts and interdependencies, anything can become an issue.
-You need to be able to understand what’s happening across your entire IT estate, which means creating and maintaining a complete view of your infrastructure based on data collected from all IT and business systems.
+You need to be able to understand what’s happening across your entire IT estate– that means creating and maintaining a complete view of your infrastructure based on data collected from all IT and business systems.

 2. Map dependencies to critical services